chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/getting-started.md

 # Getting Started

 Chroma is an AI-native open-source vector database.
-It comes with everything you need to get started built in, and runs on your machine.
-A hosted version, [Chroma Cloud](https://trychroma.com/signup) is now available for early access!
+It comes with everything you need to get started built-in, and runs on your machine.

+For production, Chroma offers [Chroma Cloud](https://trychroma.com/signup) - a fast, scalable, and serverless database-as-a-service.
+Get started in 30 seconds - $5 in free credits included.

 ### 1. Install